Ufaqkhan/Post-Booking-app/README.md

 EngageX hackathon.

-ann app made with node.js and twilio api to create an interactable chat bot trough Whatsapp channel. this app was made in the EngageX CPaas Hackathon.
+An app made with node.js and twilio api to create an interactable chat bot trough Whatsapp channel.
+This app was made in the EngageX CPaas Hackathon.